tytydraco/yessleep/out/Ive_been_locked_inside_this_warehouse_for_42_hours_and_everyone_is_missing.md

 As you can probably guess… it didn't work…

-The glass refused to shatter, the upstairs office space was locked when I made a dash up there to hide.
+The glass refused to shatter, the upstairs office space was now locked when I made a dash up there to hide.
 Worry pulling taut at my muscles at the prospect of someone hearing my failed attempts at escape.
 I huddled by that door for a while.
 Chest heaving painfully the entire time.

 Fast forward a lot of painful time spent staring at the top of the stairs, waiting for someone brandishing a knife or something akin to one to slowly encroach upon my safety.
 It never did happen.